axlwolf/task_manager/memory-bank/systemPatterns.md

   - Use HTML5 dialog element for accessibility and native behavior
   - Abstract dialog functionality into reusable components
   - Implement microinteractions for opening/closing animations
-  - Use service-based approach for showing/hiding dialogs
+  - Use both direct component instantiation and service-based approaches as appropriate
+  - Provide consistent API through DialogRef for communication with the dialog content

 ### Testing Patterns